Skip to content

 /3forge_rest/stats Public endpoint that returns statistics about the VM display=json or display=text

 /3forge_rest/query?
-Executes a command against the center and returns the result sets.
+Executes a command against the Center and returns the result sets.
 See here for more information on query commands and parameters full list here

 Note